mpaleo/scaffolder/readme.md

 ## Contributing
 Just let me know your ideas and let's work together

+### Coding style
+It would be great if we follow the PSR-2 coding standard and the PSR-4 autoloading standard.

 ### License
 The scaffolder package is licensed under the [MIT license](http://opensource.org/licenses/MIT)